berkeley-scf/berkeley-scf.github.io/servers/cluster/monitoring.md

  - `sjobs`: lists running jobs on the cluster
  - `shist`: provides information about completed (including failed) jobs
  - `sassoc`: gives information about user access to cluster partitions
- - `sgpus`: gives information about GPU availability.
+ - `sgpus`: gives information about GPU availability
+ - `susage`: gives information about historical aggregate usage in a partition

 For each of these commands, you can add the `-h` flag to see how to use them.
 For example: